remotion-dev/remotion/packages/docs/docs/player/api.md

 ### `getCurrentFrame()`

-Gets the current postition expressed as the current frame.
+Gets the current position expressed as the current frame.
 Divide by the `fps` you passed to get the time in seconds.

 ### `isPlaying()`